Blood Doping For Idiots

 A good friend of mine refers to my phlebotomy treatments as blood doping for idiots because this is the exact opposite of the blood doping practiced by unethical athletes.

-Common side effects of phlebotomy include fatigue, tiredness, dizziness, exhaustion, generalized weakness, and lack of energy – Not what you would call performance-enhancing benefits.
+Common side effects of phlebotomy include fatigue, tiredness, dizziness, exhaustion, generalised weakness, and lack of energy – Not what you would call performance-enhancing benefits.

 Even though it is not always easy to keep motivated to work out when I am experiencing these symptoms – I have never used GH or my treatments as an excuse to skip a workout.